Soundproofing a Home Office (Reclaim Your Productivity Today!)

 Alternative Ways to Get Rid of Noise When Working at Home

 If all else fails, you can always try to mask unwanted noises with white noise machines or fans.
 The way white noise works is very interesting, as I’ve explained in my previous articles.
 Essentially, it disguises all other sounds because white noise itself covers all humanly heart frequencies.

 It’s definitely a better company for work than music, especially music with lyrics.
 I don’t know about you, but I’ve found myself distracted by the words of a song on many occasions.
 So white noise, or an app that plays coffeehouse noises at a low volume, can be a great alternative.

 However, if you’d rather have your music, white noise, or other sounds, playing directly in your ear, there are plenty of noise-canceling headphones you can try.
 But as always, you should be careful not to turn the volume up too much.
-And if you’d rather work in complete silence, you may want to consider wearing noise-canceling earmuffs, like these ones from Pro For Sho.
+And if you’d rather work in complete silence, you may want to consider wearing noise-canceling earplugs or earmuffs, like these ones from Pro For Sho.

 Finally, once you’ve set up the rest of your home office to be as quiet as possible, you can also make sure to keep loud appliances out of the room.
 If you have an annoying ticking wall clock in the office, why not take it to the living room?
 Or better still, get rid of it altogether.
 There’s no reason to put up with those sounds when there are so many great non-ticking alternatives.

 Also, if you don’t want to keep the window open because of the traffic noise, you can keep the air fresh with a quiet air purifier.
 And of course, if you’re working on a computer like most of us remote workers are, you can make sure that you’re working on one of the quietest keyboards on the market.